Kotaimen/awscfncli/README.md

     cfn-cli COMMAND SUBCOMMAND --help

+Options:

+- `-f, --file`: Specify an alternate configuration file, (default:
+  `cfn-cli.yml`)
+- `-t, --stage`: Specify a deployment stage, (default: `Default`)
+- `-s, --stack`: Specify a stack name, (default: `*`)
+- `--profile`: Override AWS profile specified in the configuration
+- `--region`: Override AWS region specified in the configuration
+- `-1, --one`: Select only the first matching stack if glob is used in stage/stack options
+- `--verbose`: Be more verbose

-By default, `cfn-cli` will try to locate `cfn-cli.yaml` file in current directory, override this using `-f` option.
+By default, `cfn-cli` will try to locate `cfn-cli.yml` file in current directory, override this using `-f` option.

+Stages and stacks can be selected using globs:

+    cfn-cli --stack=DDB* stack deploy

+Options can be specified using environment variables:

+    CFNCLI_STACK=DDB cfn-cli stack deploy

 Supported commands/subcommands: